 What about Water?

 And there’s more to the sustainability story.
 Water is another vital resource that makes up the environmental footprint of a data center.
-A midsize data center uses about 130 million gallons of water per year—roughly the same amount of water as 100 acres of almond trees, three average-sized hospitals, or two 18-hole golf courses.
+A large data center can use between one million and five million gallons of water per day—as much as a town of 50,000 people..
 With water availability likely to be degraded by climate change, organizations must also consider data center water usage when calculating their impact on the environment.

 Legacy Data Centers Simply Aren’t Efficient